mopkoen/urban-renewal-assessment/docs/README.md

 ﻿# ProRebuild System

 A React + TypeScript calculator for urban renewal/rebuild feasibility.
 Enter site, regulation, cost, and sales assumptions to get areas, revenue, costs, and equity splits in real time.
+This tool is for educational/learning purposes only and is not financial, legal, or architectural advice.

 ## Features
 - Guided inputs: land basics, FAR/coverage, exemptions (mech/stair/balcony/roof), cost parameters, sales/return settings.